 If you have hepatitis, you usually don't need a special diet.
-Just trying to eat healthy and not being overweight and avoid alcohol is all that is needed.
+Just trying to eat healthy, maintain a healthy weight, and avoid alcohol is all that is needed.

 There are special cases, however, when hepatitis C can affect the diet:

 - Patients with cirrhosis

 As liver disease progresses, patients may lose their appetite and become so tired they have a hard time eating.
 They may become very thin and poorly nourished and be less able to fight off disease.
 They may need to limit salt in their diet to prevent their body from putting fluid into their legs and abdomen.

 People who have other medical conditions may need other specific changes in their diet.
 Conditions that warrant specific dietary restrictions include high blood pressure, heart disease, diabetes mellitus, high cholesterol, celiac sprue or chronic kidney disease.

 People with hepatitis C don't need to follow a special "hepatitis C diet."
 The advice that an average, healthy person gets will work just as well for people with hepatitis C, unless those people also have cirrhosis or another condition, such as diabetes, HIV, or kidney disease.